rrodriguezsunol/address-book/README.md

 Assume max number of contacts is Integer.MAX_VALUE

-Assume CSV format follows apache commons-csv DEFAULT formatting settings.
+Assume CSV format follows apache commons-csv DEFAULT formatting settings and charset is UTF-8.

 Assume the three contact fields are mandatory.